THE WORD VOLUNTEER

-In turn-of-the-century America, there was no shortage of work to do.
+In turn-of-the-century America, there was no shortage of work for the newly established Volunteers of America.
 The Volunteers moved into tenement districts to care for people in poverty.
 They organized day nurseries and summer camps, provided housing for single men and women, and established the nation’s first system of halfway houses for released prisoners.

-Our special mission in housing dates to our organization’s founding.
-Volunteers of America helped accelerate real estate development during the 1960s by taking part in numerous federal housing programs.
-Since 1968, Volunteers of America has developed over 300 affordable housing complexes in more than 30 states.
+Our special mission in affordable housing dates to our organization’s founding.
+Volunteers of America helped accelerate real estate development during the 1960s by participating in numerous federal housing programs.
+Since 1968, Volunteers of America has developed over 300 affordable housing complexes in more than 31 states.

 In the 1970s, the organization emerged as a major provider of professional long-term nursing care.
 Today, Volunteers of America not only offers home health care and related services, but owns and operates several nursing facilities, and assisted and independent living residences.

-Volunteers of America is one of the nation’s largest and most comprehensive human services organizations, touching the lives of more than 2 million people each year in communities across the United States.
-Planning for the next 100 years, Volunteers of America will continue to prove that “there are no limits to caring.
+Now in our second century of service, we are one of the nation’s largest and most comprehensive human services organizations, touching the lives of more than 2 million people each year in communities across the United States.
+Planning for the next 100 years, we will continue to prove that “there are no limits to caring.”